/ˈhaɪdrəʊ.fɪlɪk/ Capable of interacting with water through hydrogen bonding

 Fluoride acid treatment to dental implants is carried out to increase the hydrophilicity of the dental implants.
 This results in reduced healing time, the easy establishment of the implant, and also a firm anchoring of the implant.

 There is a group of molecules that have both hydrophilic as well as a hydrophobic part in their structure, such molecules are known as Amphipathic molecules.
 The most common category of such molecules is commonly known as surfactants.
-However, contribution or the size of the hydrophilic part and the hydrophobic part in a surfactant molecule determine its nature as ‘Hydrophilic moieties’ or ‘Hydrophobic moieties’.
+However, the contribution or the size of the hydrophilic part and the hydrophobic part in a surfactant molecule determine its nature as ‘Hydrophilic moieties’ or ‘Hydrophobic moieties’.
 Depending on their nature, surfactant molecules are utilized in a wide variety of applications.
-A scale known as ‘Hydrophilic-Lipophilic Balance’ or HLB scale is used as a guidance to understand the basic nature of surfactant molecules and use them accordingly.
+A scale known as ‘Hydrophilic-Lipophilic Balance’ or HLB scale is used as guidance to understand the basic nature of surfactant molecules and use them accordingly.
 Thus, the HLB scale helps to understand the affinity of the surfactant molecule towards a solvent.
 In case the surfactant molecule exhibits a higher affinity towards the water or polar solvent, it is categorized under ‘Hydrophilic moieties’, while if a surfactant molecule exhibits a higher affinity towards non-polar or lipophilic solvents, it is categorized as hydrophobic or lipophilic.
 Surfactants are very important and critical for the formulation and stabilization of emulsions.
 The HLB scale was introduced by Griffin and usually ranges from 0-20.
 The categorization of surfactant molecules based on the HLB scale is enlisted in Table 2.

 Table 2: HLB scale for the characterization of surfactants

 A lower HLB value is indicative of the water-repelling or hydrophobic nature of the surfactants while a higher HLB value is indicative of the water-loving or Hydrophilic nature of the surfactants.
 Propylene glycol monostearate, mono- and di-glycerides, lactylated monoglycerides, succinylated monoglycerides are some of the few surfactants that fall under the category of hydrophobic or lipophilic surfactants, that have HLB less than 10 and can be used for the stabilization of W/O emulsions.
-Diacetyl tartaric acid esters of monoglyceride, polysorbates, lecithin are some of the examples of the hydrophilic surfactants and can be used for the stabilization of O/W emulsions.
+Diacetyl tartaric acid esters of monoglyceride, polysorbates, lecithin are some of the examples of hydrophilic surfactants and can be used for the stabilization of O/W emulsions.
 Interestingly, one of the most commonly used surfactants, Sodium lauryl sulfate has an HLB value of 40.
 These surfactants are widely used in the food and pharmaceutical industry.

 Examples of Hydrophilic Substances